openharmony/docs/en/application-dev/reference/apis-ability-kit/errorcode-bundle.md

 **Error Message**

-Failed to install the HSP because installing a shared bundle specified by hapFilePaths is not allowed.
+Failed to install the HSP because disallow install a shared bundle by hapFilePaths.

 **Description**